 The amount offered in loan depends on your salary.
 The licensed moneylenders do adhere to the regulation.
 The law regards the maximum amount based on the borrower’s yearly income.

 However, when you encounter a moneylender who offers you a much higher amount.
 An amount that’s above the regular loan given by moneylenders for your salary bracket.
 It’s likely that this lender could be a loan shark.

 Reasonable Interest Rates Charged

 There are particular guidelines in Singapore.
 This regards to maximum interests that moneylenders can charge borrowers.
 It then means they can’t freely impose the rates and fees.
 This is because the Singapore Law does this.

 Since 1st October 2015, legal lenders are expected to adhere.
-They can charge 4% a month interest rates to their borrowers.
-This rate is in addition to the primary amount.
+They can charge 4% per month interest rates to their borrowers.
+This rate is in addition to the initial amount.
 It is this reason that you need to ensure that you work with the legal lender.
 The moneylender needs to be reliable and legitimate.
-Thereafter you will need to confirm the interests and costs specified in the agreement.
+After that, you will need to confirm the interests and costs specified in the agreement.

-On the other hand, loan sharks don’t restrain.
-Especially as regards to demanding over 4% interests from the customers.
-Actually, they might charge more than 40%.
-That will never be done by legal moneylenders.
+On the other hand, loan sharks don’t restrain especially as regards to demanding over 4% interests from the customers.
+They might charge more than 40%.
+Legal moneylenders will never do that.